bowmans-dev/nginx_reverse_proxy_load_balancer/README.md

+_create a directory/folder for your nginx implementation_

 `mkdir nginx-container`

 `cd nginx-container`
 <hr>

+_create an instance of nginx and start running on the default port_

  - `docker run --name nginx --hostname ng1 -p 80:80 -d nginx`

+_view in CLI or browser:_

  - `curl http://localhost:80`
  - _or_
  _search_ `localhost/ ` _in your browser_

+ (you should see the nginx welcome page)
 <hr>

- _create a directory for your html doc_
+ _create a directory/folder for your html file_
  - `mkdir html`
  - `cd html`
  - `vim index.html`   /editor of your choice